FadhilPM/tp/docs/DeveloperGuide.md

 **MSS**

-1. Artist chooses to delete a contact, and enters the phone number.
+1. Artist wants to delete a contact.
+2. Artist enters the phone number.
 2. ArtHive deletes the contact and any associated project tags.
 3. ArtHive displays confirmation of deletion.